mhurley100/pands-project/README.md

 - It is small - only 150 rows and 4 features.
 - It appears straightforward with no data missing.

 There are so many online sources, however many sites have the same repeated analysis.
 Machinelearningmastery.com [2] and kaggle.com [4] are used as learning resources and training tools for Iris-1.py.
 The Iris data set can be downloaded from multiple libraries.
-I chose saved as a csv file within this repository.
+I chose to save as a csv file within this repository.
 I also had to import tabulate by running "tabulate" on the command line interface.
 I researched how to formulate a table in python and import into github using https://bitbucket.org/astanin/python-tabulate [14] & https://pypi.org/project/tabulate [13]  The result of this research is as follows:

 |Setosa    |   sepal length |   petal width |   sepal width |   petal length |
 |----------|----------------|---------------|---------------|----------------|